COAPE Diploma in Dog Behaviour

 Course Duration:

-Our next enrolment for the Online Dog Diploma is August 2023, and thereafter starts every April and November; however students can enrol at any time to start working through the reading material in preparation for the lectures.
+The Diploma in Dog Behaviour starts every April and November; however students can enrol at any time to start working through the reading material in preparation for the lectures.

 Abilities Required for This Course: